Yiannis128/markdown_editor/README.md

 The following items maybe added in the future, however, are not being worked on:

+- [ ] UI tests to make sure UI works as intended.
 - [ ] Fancy-view: Inserted markers in text view appear to preview them.
 - [ ] Fancy-view: Images appear underneath image declaration in text.
 - [ ] Hide Markdown Mode